-3.20.
+3.22.
 The Software Manifests Claim (manifests)

-This claim contains descriptions of software that is present on the device.
-These manifests are installed on the device when the software is installed or are created as part of the installation process.
-Installation is anything that adds software to the device, possibly factory installation, the user installing elective applications and so on.
-The defining characteristic is that they are created by the software manufacturer.
-The purpose of these claims in an EAT is to relay them without modification to the Verifier and/or the Relying Party.
+This claim contains descriptions of software present on the entity.
+These manifests are installed on the entity when the software is installed or are created as part of the installation process.
+Installation is anything that adds software to the entity, possibly factory installation, the user installing elective applications and so on.
+The defining characteristic is they are created by the software manufacturer.
+The purpose of these claims in an EAT is to relay them without modification to the Verifier and possibly to the Relying Party.